Sathyan (singer): Career

 Satyan had been singing in numerous light music orchestras since 1996.
 He had also performed for many of the leading orchestras in Tamil Nadu.
 In fact, he had performed in more than 2500 stage shows during his singing career as a light music singer.

 In 2004, Satyan entered the Tamil Film Industry, was introduced by Music Director Baradwaj.
 He started his career as a play back singer in the film Vasool Raja MBBS by singing the popular song Kalakka Povadhu Yaaru with Padmasree Kamalhaasan.
 Subsequently, Satyan had sung over 150 songs in Tamil, Telugu and Kannada films.

 He had performed several star musical shows in India and all over the world in countries like Canada, United States, Australia, Japan, Hongkong, Malaysia, Singapore, Dubai, Sri Lanka, London, Paris and Russia.

 Besides being a playback singer, Satyan had also been working as music composer since 2008.
 He had composed and programmed over 100 jingles and music albums for Shakthi FM, Sri Lanka and for various ad agencies in India.
 Notably, he composed a devotional song for the Nallur Murugan Temple (Sri Lanka), which was sung by legendary singers, lateT.
 M. Soundararajan and P. Susheela.
 He has also composed devotional songs sung by great singers like Late S.P Balasubramaniam, Vani Jeyaram, T.L Maharajan, L.R Eswari and Mano.

 Satyan gave his debut as Music Composer in Tamil Film Industry in the movie Vizhithiru.
 He is currently working as composer in 3 movies in Telugu, Kannada and Malayalam.

 He also has a his own Music Live Band called ASTHRAAS, which has performed all over the world.

-He became a sensation in 2025 after a song he sang at a 1999 event, Roja Roja, went viral on social media.
+A song he sang at a 1999 event, Roja Roja, went viral on social media.